Strong regularization by Brownian noise propagating through a weak H{\"o}rmander structure

+Hence, we derive from the above equation and the Feynman-Kac formula the following representation.
+For each regularized component $\u_i^m$, $i\in \leftB 1,n\rightB$ of our solution $\U^m$ of the systems \eqref{strong_GEN_PDE_MOLL} it holds that for any $(t,\x) \in [0,T] \times \R^{nd}$

-Above there is an additional term in the right hand side, in comparison with \eqref{strong_OU_SOURCE}, which is precisely the approximation error due to the parametrix expansion.
+This corresponds to the so-called first order parametrix expansion of the initial equation \eqref{strong_GEN_PDE_MOLL} around the \textit{proxy} generator $\tilde L^m $.
+Above, the additional term in the right-hand side is, in comparison with \eqref{strong_OU_SOURCE}, precisely the approximation error due to the parametrix expansion.
 It thus appears that the solution has an implicit representation which makes its derivatives themselves appear.
 Hence, when differentiating the above representation to derive the estimate \eqref{strong_GEN_ESTI_PDE} in Theorem \ref{strong_MAIN_RESULT_PDE}, we obtain bounds that depend themselves on the derivatives of the solution.
-We then have to estimate each derivative appearing in the right hand side and use a \emph{circular argument}.
-Namely, when differentiating $\u^m_i(t,\x) $, we will obtain the required estimate provided the multiplicative constants associated with the terms $\|{\mathbf D} {\u_i}^m\|_\infty $ and $\|D_1{\mathbf D}{\u_i}^m\|_\infty $, that will appear in the corresponding upper-bound for the above right hand side, are small enough (see also Section 2 of \cite{chau:17} and Section \ref{strong_SECTION_CTR_SENSI} below for details).
+We then have to estimate each derivative appearing in the right-hand side and use a \emph{circular argument}.
+Namely, when differentiating $\u^m_i(t,\x) $, we will obtain the required estimate provided the multiplicative constants associated with the terms $\|{\mathbf D} {\u_i}^m\|_\infty $ and $\|D_1{\mathbf D}{\u_i}^m\|_\infty $, that will appear in the corresponding upper-bound for the above right-hand side, are small enough (see also Section 2 of \cite{chau:17} and Section \ref{strong_SECTION_CTR_SENSI} below for details).